BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <hr/>

 <p>
-Below is a poem I wrote about the World Peace Pagoda in Leverett and the surrounding area.
+Below is a poem I wrote — I think sometime shortly after the trip — about the World Peace Pagoda in Leverett and the surrounding area.
-The poem wasn't for a class or a project or anything...just felt like writing it.
+The poem wasn't for a class or anything...just felt like writing it.
 </p>

 <p>